-Land Used for More Than One Purpose - If part of your land was used for more than one purpose in 1982, report that land on the line for the use first listed, and NOT on the line for the second use.
-For example, if you plowed under a cover crop, and planted and harvested a grain crop, report the land in item 1a, "Cropland harvested," but NOT as "Cropland used for cover crop, legumes, ... etc." (item 1c).
+Land Used for More Than One Purpose - If part of your land was used for more than one purpose in 1982, report that land on the line for the use first listed and NOT on the line for the second use.
+For example, if you plowed under a cover crop, and planted and harvested a grain crop, report the land in item 1a, "Cropland harvested," but NOT as "Cropland used for cover crop, legumes,... etc." litem to:.

-Double Cropping - When more than one crop was harvested from the same land in 1982, report that land only ONCE as "Cropland harvested," tiem 1a of this section.
+Double Cropping - When more than one crop was harvested from the same land in 1982, report that land only ONCE as "Cropland harvested, item 1a of this section.

-Interplanted Crops - If you interplanted crops, such as cotton in an orchard, report the total land used for both crops only ONCE, as "Cropland harvested," in item 1a
+Interplanted Crops - If you interplanted crops, such as cotton in an orchard, report the total land used for both crops only ONCE, as "Cropland harvested," in item 1a.

-Skip Row Planted Crops - Report the acres that represent the total non planted or skipped rows as "Cropland idle," item 1f.
+Skip Row Planted Crops - Report the acres that represent the total non-planted or skipped rows as "Cropland dide," item 1f.
 The acres that represent the planted rows should be reported as "Cropland harvested," item 1a.

-Sections 12 through 16 -- LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES
+Sections 12 through 16 - LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES

-Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialties on "the place" (section 1, item 4) on December 31, 1982. include all owned by you and ank kept by you for others.
-Include animals on unfanced lands.
-National Forest land, district land, cooperative grazing association land, or rangedand administered by the Bureau of Land Management on a per head or lease basis.
-Animals in transit on December 31, 1982, or animals on short term. pasture (such as wheat pasture or crop residue) on a per-head or lease basis should be reported by the person who had control of the animals.
+Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialties on "this place" (section 1, item 4) on December 31, 1982, include all owned by you and any kept by you for others.
+Include allowing by a second any kept by you for others.
+Include allowing and any kept by you for others.
+Include, allowing and any kept by you for others.
+Include, allowing and any kept by use and (I and Management on a per-head or lease basis.
+Animals in transit on December 31, 1982, or animals on short-term pasture fsuch as wheat pasture or corp residue) on a per-head or lease basis should be reported by the person who had control of the animals. n

-Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrange ment on land rented to others.
+Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrange-ment on land rented to others.
 Do not include animals quartered in feedlots which are not a part of "this place."
 A nimals kept on a place not operated by you are to be included on the report for that place.